web2py/py4web/docs/chapter-07.rst

 below.
 Please check on the py4web web site and mailing list for more recent adapters.
 Google NoSQL is treated as a particular case.

-The Gotchas_ section at the end of this chapter has some more information about specific databases.
+The :ref:`Gotchas` section at the end of this chapter has some more information about specific databases.

 The Windows binary distribution works out of the box with SQLite, MSSQL, PostgreSQL and MySQL.
 The Mac binary distribution works out of the box